ibm-cloud-docs/solution-tutorials/connect-landingzone-client-vpn.hidden.md

 1. Go to http://iam.cloud.ibm.com/identity/passcode in your browser to generate a passcode.
 Copy the passcode.
 1. Return to the OpenVPN client application and paste the one-time passcode.
 Then, import the `client2site-vpn.ovpn` certificate file.

+### Using client certificates rather than one-time passcodes
+{: #client-certifications}

+If you want to configure client certs on the VPN rather than using a one-time-passcode, follow the instructions in the [Managing VPN server and client certifications](/docs/vpc?topic=vpc-client-to-site-authentication#creating-cert-manager-instance-import) section of the client-to-site documentation.

 ## Test access to the Red Hat OpenShift web console
 {: #solution-connect-client-vpn-rh}
 {: step}